ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    - If TPM enabled, logged in user to windows machine should have permission to get the public key from TPM device.
    - The initial DB embedded with the setup process, should contains all the required tables along with the data for few tables.
    - Through sync process the data would be updated into the local database from server.
-   - All the required **REST services** should be installed and the respective **url should be configured in 'spring'** configuration file.
+   - All the required [dependent services](#dependent-services-) should be installed, up and running before running the client application.

 ## Anti Virus - ClamAV Setup and Configuration in local machine: